 Three months passed and the Gladstone brothers had no sales, but then word begun to spread.
 As of today, the brothers have sold over $70,000 worth of socks and partnered with a distributor based in Ecuador, home of the Galápagos islands.
 “We’re really excited to support the Ecuadorian economy!” the brothers excitedly write on their website.

-With the money the entrepreneurial duo were able to raise, they helped the Galápagos Conservancy fund an expedition in 2017 for Dr. David J. Anderson to study the decline.
+With the money the entrepreneurial duo was able to raise, they helped the Galápagos Conservancy fund an expedition in 2017 for Dr. David J. Anderson to study the decline.

 And as for the future of the Will and Matty brothers, affectionately known by the Galápagos Conservancy as “The Sock Boys”?
 Matty says, “I hope we go out of business, because that means we saved the blue-footed booby”, but the road doesn’t stop there for the two brothers, as they may soon be expanding their range: recently, they received samples of furry white socks in the post, which they’re considering selling to aid polar bear conservation efforts.